chickensmitten/14_nextjs_summary/README.md

 ```
 - `<Fragment> ... </Fragment>` is so that we can have a wrapper for JSX elements.
 Functions very similar to `<> ... </>`
 - `<Link> ... </Link>` It is used to maintain states (redux or context states ) in React for single page application.
 If you use `<a> ... </a>` all states are lost.
-- Adding "<file-name-1>.module.css" in a folder with a similarly names "<file-name-1>.js", the css in the .module.css file will be scope to the js file by using `import classes from <file-name-1>.module.css;`
+- Adding "<file-name-1>.module.css" in a folder with a similarly names "<file-name-1>.js", the css in the .module.css file will be scope to the js file by using `import classes from <file-name-1>.module.css;`. then use classes in className like this `<li className={classes.item}>`